-There’s much more to healthy and happy living than we’ve been taught.
+There’s much more to happiness and wealth living than we’ve been taught.
 Researchers have concluded that community, purpose, fulfilling oneself mentally and spiritually, along with spending time outdoors and with others, has an overall contributing factor to our happiness.
 This is the work of the Blue Zone project, a landmark study of unique geographic regions whose individuals lead long, productive, and meaningful lives.

 Lifestyle Disorders—A New Age

 We are, in fact, now living in an age of lifestyle disorders, diseases specifically linked to our lifestyle (obesity, heart disease, diabetes, etc.).
 All of which are symptoms of an artificial way of living: chronically overworked, overwhelmed, overloaded; and infrequently active, well rested, or properly sustained.
 We are disconnected yet plugged in, discontented yet constantly seeking.
 In one article posted on the site, Dr. Blackburn compares human beings to caged animals: living in confined spaces, watching “cathode ray tubes,” and moving infrequently about their days.
 It begs the question: if we continue living this way, what is the long-term outcome?
 And more so, can we continue living this way?

 By a raise of hands, how many of us spend enough time outdoors taking in fresh, ionic-filled air?
 You know the feeling: you step out onto your porch for an evening spell, or go for an early morning run.
 The atmosphere is alive.
 Even if you live on a street with a few maples.
 Add to that the sky and sun which further connect us with the stars and earth.
 This is life-force energy.
 This is prana.